-Be wary of wash sales: Maybe you’re tempted to sell some shares of a losing position, but you still think it has promise.
+Be wary of wash sales: Maybe you’re tempted to sell some shares of a losing position, but you still think the company has promise and want to keep holding a stake.
 Avoid the temptation to buy back the shares within 30 days (or buy additional shares and then sell your original shares within 30 days).
 The IRS will consider this a “wash sale.”
 They won’t send you to prison, but you won’t be allowed to deduct the loss.
-The same goes for starting an “essentially identical position” within 30 days, for example if you sell one S&P500 fund but then buy shares in another company’s S&P500 fund. .
+The same goes for starting an “essentially identical position” within 30 days, for example if you sell one S&P500 fund but then buy shares in another company’s S&P500 fund.
 Before trying any fancy maneuvers, check with your accountant.

 Note that there are no wash sale rules if you have a gain – the IRS is happy to have you sell shares at a gain and then take up the same position.
 Usually this would make no sense, but if you are afraid taxes will go up in future years – a good possibility this year – it may make sense to sell some shares now and pay the lower tax rates, particularly if you will need the money within the next five years or so.